Jadranko Prlić: Indictment

 On 29 May 2013, in a first instance verdict, the ICTY sentenced Prlić to 25 years in prison.
 The tribunal also convicted five other war time leaders of the joint trial: defence minister of Herzeg-Bosnia Bruno Stojić (20 years), military officers Slobodan Praljak (20 years) and Milivoj Petković (20 years), military police commander Valentin Ćorić (16 years), and head of prisoner exchanges and detention facilities Berislav Pušić (10 years).
 The Chamber ruled, by majority, with the presiding judge Jean-Claude Antonetti dissenting, that they took part in a joint criminal enterprise (JCE) against the non-Croat population of Bosnia and Herzegovina.
 It concluded that "in the majority of cases, the crimes committed were not the random acts of a few unruly soldiers.
 On the contrary, these crimes were the result of a plan drawn up by members of the JCE whose goal was to permanently remove the Muslim population from Herceg-Bosna."
 The Chamber also ruled, by majority, that the JCE included the President of Croatia Franjo Tuđman, defence minister Gojko Šušak, and general Janko Bobetko.
 In November 2017, the ICTY reaffirmed the first-instance verdict that Tudjman, as well as some other senior Croatian officials, had participated in a joint criminal enterprise with the defendants with the aim of persecuting Bosniaks".

-The ICTY Appeals Chamber affirmed almost all of the convictions against Prlic and his co-defendants, as well as their length of sentence, on 29 November 2017.
+The ICTY Appeals Chamber affirmed almost all of the convictions against Prlić and his co-defendants, as well as their length of sentence, on 29 November 2017.